KoalaBear84/OpenDirectoryDownloader/README.md

 1. Clone repository
 2. Go to main folder
-3. Run `docker build . -t opendirectorydownloader`
+3. Run `docker build . -t opendirectorydownloader` initially, or whenever you updated the code
 4. Run `docker run --rm -it opendirectorydownloader` whenever you want a scan

 ## Getting the code